datafusion-contrib/ray-sql/README.md

 ## Performance

-This chart shows the performance of RaySQL compared to Apache Spark for [SQLBench-H](https://sqlbenchmarks.io/sqlbench-h/) at a very small data set (10GB), running on my desktop (Threadripper with 24 physical cores).
+This chart shows the performance of RaySQL compared to Apache Spark for [SQLBench-H](https://sqlbenchmarks.io/sqlbench-h/) at a very small data set (10GB), running on a desktop (Threadripper with 24 physical cores).
 Both RaySQL and Spark are configured with 24 executors.

-Note that query 15 is excluded from both results since RaySQL does not support DDL yet.

 ### Overall Time

-RaySQL is ~65% faster overall for this scale factor and environment.
+RaySQL is ~1.9x faster overall for this scale factor and environment with disk-based shuffle.

 ![SQLBench-H Total](./docs/sqlbench-h-total.png)